Back

 Welcome to Darmasiswa

-DARMASISWA is a scholarship program offered to all foreign students from countries which have diplomatic relationship with Indonesia to study Indonesian language (Bahasa Indonesia), art and culture in 54 universities in 2015.
-This program was established in 1974 as part of ASEAN initiative, admitting only students from ASEAN.
-However, in 1976 this program was extended further to other countries.
-Until to date, the number of countries participating in this program is more than 111 countries and organized by the Ministry of Education and Culture (MoEC), Republic of Indonesia.
+DARMASISWA is a scholarship program offered to foreign students from countries that have diplomatic relations with Indonesia to study the Indonesian language (Bahasa Indonesia), arts, and culture at various universities across Indonesia.
+The program was established in 1974 as part of an ASEAN initiative, initially welcoming students only from ASEAN countries.
+In 1976, however, the program expanded to include participants from around the world.
+Today, more than 111 countries have participated in this program, which is organized by the Ministry of Primary and Secondary Education of the Republic of Indonesia.

-I would like to convey my sincerest gratitude and highest appreciation to participants of the Darmasiswa Program for their participation in this program.
+I would like to express my sincerest gratitude and highest appreciation to all participants of the DARMASISWA Program for being part of this meaningful cultural exchange.

-Last but not least, allow me to remind all of us that we are now citizens of the world.
-Let us learn other languages and cultures, go global, and make the better world.
+Last but not least, allow me to remind all of us that we are citizens of the world.
+Let us continue learning from one another, embracing different cultures and languages, and working together to create a better world for future generations.

 Thank you,